ChainsQueenEth/vrspace/README.md

 ## Technologies Used

 - **HTML5**: For structuring the content of the website.
-- **CSS3**: For styling the website and implementing responsive design.
+- **TailwindCSS**: For styling the website and implementing responsive design.
 - **JavaScript**: For adding interactivity and manipulating the DOM.